What is tobacco?

 Prevalence of cigarette use

-The first recorded examples of tobacco smoking were from the Mexican Maya civilisation in about 500 AD.
+Charred tobacco seeds recently discovered by archeologists in an ancient Utah fireplace suggest that humans have used tobacco for over 12,300 years.
 Tobacco was first brought to England in the second part of the 16th century by Sir Walter Raleigh.
 By the early 1600s it was sold in specialist tobacconist shops, grocers and drapers.
 Many Europeans made extravagant claims about the use of tobacco to cure a variety of diseases and ailments.
 Initially smoking tobacco for pleasure was confined to the wealthy classes but its use gradually spread.

 In the early 1600s King James and the clergy came out strongly against smoking tobacco and regarded it as a risk to morals and health.
 Rather than attempting to completely ban it the King raised the duty on its importation.
 Other countries took a more draconian view.
 Tobacco smoking could be punished by death in Persia or China.